molgenis/molgenis/docs/user_documentation/finding-data/guide-navigator.md

 Only entities that follow the naming scheme "PACKAGE_ENITYNAME" as identifier can be downloaded.
 Also the identifier cannot be longer that 31 characters due to sheet name length limitations in some older spreadsheet programs.

-Tags on your metadata will not be downloaded, these need to be added to the file manually before it can be uploaded into MOLGENIS via the import plugin.
+Tags on your metadata will not be downloaded, these need to be added to either the MOLGENIS database or the file before it can be imported via the import plugin.

 ![Navigator_screen](../../images/navigator/navigator-download.png?raw=true, "navigator/screen")